httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 deployment to use any URL as the entry point for the application.

-In cases where doing so is impractical (e.g., it is not possible to convey a whole URL, but only a hostname) applications that use HTTP MAY define a well-known URL {{?RFC5785}} as an entry point.
+In cases where doing so is impractical (e.g., it is not possible to convey a whole URL, but only a hostname) standard applications that use HTTP can request a well-known URL {{?RFC5785}} as an entry point.

 ### URL Schemes {#scheme}